RalphBacon/205-Internet-Radio/README.md

 <img src="/images/Internet_Radio.jpg" width="50%">
 </p>
 <p align="center">
-<em>Above picture shows an updated version with Prev/Next and buffer level.</em>
+<em>Above picture shows an old version with Prev/Next and buffer level.</em>
 </p>

 This **Internet Radio** was written from the ground up so that I could learn how it all worked.
 As a beta version 0.1 I think it's OK to release onto my unsuspecting YouTube viewers!